 The double cradle was made of heavy-duty steel pipes (the same pipes were used for a sidecar frame).
 A sidecar was attached to the frame via quarter elliptic springs (other Belgian motorcycles had the same design according to the military requirements).
 The front suspension was a parallelogram suspension with the central spring; the rear suspension was a rigid one.
 All three wheels could be interchanged and hubs were mounted in such way that brakes and bearings were still in place when a wheel was removed.
 All wheels including the sidecar wheel had drum brakes and tyres having big cleats.
-A spare wheel was attached in the sidecar’s back-end.
+A spare wheel was attached to the back of the sidecar.

 In July 1938, the FN M12a SM was introduced at the International Competition of the military motorcycles in Spa.
 After, sales abroad has started: Iran bought 51 units and Greece bought 33 units.
 Several bikes went to Germany where they had been carefully examined.
 When Zündapp had been designing the KS750 , it have used some technical solutions borrowed from FN bikes.

 Zündapp KS 750 from the «Motorworld by V.Sheynov» collection